itk-dev/azure-ad-delta-sync/README.md

 ## Usage

-### Framework

 If you are looking to use this in a Symfony or Drupal project you should use
 either:

 * Symfony: LINK GOES HERE
 * Drupal: LINK GOES HERE

-## Direct installation
+### Direct installation

-To install this library directly run
+To install this package directly run

 ```shell
 composer require itkdev/adgangsstyring
 ```

-To use the library you must use the
+To use the package you must use the
 [Symfony EventDispacther Component](https://symfony.com/doc/current/components/event_dispatcher.html)
 and the [Guzzle HTTP client](https://docs.guzzlephp.org/en/stable/).

 ### Flow

-The library will send out Symfony events which a using system should then listen to.
+The package will send out Symfony events which a using system should then listen to.

-The `StartEvent` indicates that the flow has started.
+`StartEvent` indicates that the flow has started.

 `UserDataEvent` contains a list of users within the specified group.
 The list of users is limited to 100, so it may well send more than one `UserDataEvent`.

-The `CommitEvent` suggests that no more events containing users are coming, and you may proceed your synchronization logic.
+`CommitEvent` suggests that no more events containing users are coming, and you may proceed your synchronization logic.

-Note that this library does not do the synchronization of users, instead it provides a list of all users that currently are assigned to the group in question.
+Note that this package does not do the synchronization of users, instead it provides a list of all users that currently are assigned to the group in question.